 Public policy - the actions of government and its partners in the nonprofit and private sectors - is the keystone of politics and public administration.
 The creation, adoption and implementation of public policy is a complex process that requires skills in analysis, reasoning and argumentation - what we call evidence-based policy advocacy.

-The Public Policy Graduate Certificate helps you make the most of your skills by providing you with the tools you need to be an effective advocate for realistic, effective and responsible public policy.
+The Graduate Certificate in Public Policy helps you make the most of your skills by providing you with the tools you need to be an effective advocate for realistic, effective and responsible public policy.

-Application for Public Policy Certificate Program for currently enrolled NC State students.
+Application form for currently-enrolled NC State graduate students.

 - PA 507 Public Policy Process

 *Students can waive the PA 515 requirement if they have taken an approved graduate-level statistics course at NC State.
 Students would then take an additional elective course to meet the 15-credit certificate requirement.
 Students who are simultaneously seeking the MPA at NCSU will, as part of the program, meet this requirement in that program’s curriculum.

 - Policy or managerial course(s), approved by the Coordinator, from virtually any program at NC State.
 Examples include, but are not limited to, courses in history, the social sciences, natural resources, agriculture, health, business, or engineering.